hubmapconsortium/ingest-validation-tools/docs/antibodies/README.md

 [`conjugated_tag`](#conjugated_tag)<br></details>

 ### `channel_id`
 The cycle/channel in which the protein was assessed with this antibody.
+For example, an experiment that involves 3 hybridization cycles & 4 signal detection channels would have **channel_id**s numbered 1-12.
+Antibodies detected with channel 1 would have **channel_id** 1,5 & 9.
+Antibodies detected with channel 2 would have **channel_id** 2,6 & 10 and so on for the remaining antibodies.

 | constraint | value |
 | --- | --- |